 COMMUNICABLE DISEASE CONTROL

-Common communicable diseases that must be reported to the Canton Board of Health are as follows: Chicken Pox (Varicella) Measles Poliomyelitis Diptheria Mumps Whooping Cough (Pertussis) German Measles (Rubella) Scarlet Fever MD confirmed Flu A certificate from the student’s physician must be proved to the school nurse before your child can be readmitted to school after diagnosis of the above diseases.
-Please contact the school nurse of you have any health related concerns or questions.
+Common communicable diseases that must be reported to the Canton Board of Health are as follows: Pneumonia, Chicken Pox (Varicella), Measles, Poliomyelitis, Diphtheria, Mumps, Whooping Cough (Pertussis), German Measles (Rubella), Scarlet Fever.
+A note from the student’s physician must be proved to the school nurse before your child can be readmitted to school after diagnosis of the above diseases.
+Please contact the school nurse if you have any health related concerns or questions.
 Please find SJS COVID-19 Policy at this link here-Covid-19 Policy at SJS and if visiting or volunteering please fill out the daily health attestation survey here Daily Health Attestation Survey

 All medications, prescription or over the counter medications, require a physician’s order and completed parental/guardian permission form, or the medication cannot be given.